MEET THE TEAM

 Emily is investigating how developmentally regulated metabolic enzymes contribute to stage conversion between bradyzoites and tachyzoites in Toxoplasma gondii.

-Paula Rodriguez-Cruz is a third-year student at California State University East Bay, who is currently pursuing a Bachelor’s degree in Biological Sciences with a minor in chemistry.
+Paula Rodriguez-Cruz graduated from California State University East Bay with a Bachelor’s degree in Biological Sciences in May 2019.
 From a very young age she has had an interest in science-based subjects, especially those related to biology.
 She has always been intrigued by how living organisms function and how they are all linked.
 Paula is fascinated by what makes something ‘alive’, and the complexity and the very existence of the human body.

 As a member of the Guiton Lab, she wants to develop the scientific skills that will provide her with a greater understanding of the environment and factors that affect living organisms.
-Specifically, her project focuses on understanding how proteins are targeted to the specialized secretory organelles in Toxoplasma gondii and other Apicomplexans.
+Specifically, her project focuses on characterizing developmentally regulated rhoptry proteins in Toxoplasma gondii which allow the bradyzoites form to manipulate the host immune response.

 Paula is a passionate, hardworking, and dedicated student that is striving to achieving her maximum potential.